 Figure 2.
 Midrange IR spectra of trifluoroacetylated mixed SAMs of I and II.
-The insert shows the ν{C-0} band before and after trifluoroacetylation.
+The insert shows the $\nu{C-0}$ band before and after trifluoroacetylation.

 mixed SAMs.
 Notice in the insert the 1279 cm-1 band associated with $v_s(C-O)$ mode.
 According to the reduction of its area, the transformation of surface -OH groups to -OCOCF3 groups was carried out with 96% yield.
 Thus, this surface functionalization reaction is effective for quantitative composition analysis of the mixed SAMs.
-There are three pronounced C-F stretching bands at 1141, 1173, and 1193 cm-1 in Figure 2.13 The average absorbance integrals of these bands is plotted in Figure 3 as a function of the molar fraction of II in solution.
+There are three pronounced C-F stretching bands at 1141, 1173, and 1193 cm-1 in Figure 2.
+The average absorbance integrals of these bands is plotted in Figure 3 as a function of the molar fraction of II in solution.
 Notice that preferential adsorption of I persists, probably due to the stabilization of II in the ethanol solution.

 The frequency shifts of the three bands are plotted in Figure 4 vs surface composition.
-This is in agreement with the findings of Liedberg and co-workers who observed concentration-dependent shifts in the ER-FTIR spectra of trifluoroacetylated mixed SAMs.14 We have observed similar frequency changes as a function of surface composition in mixed SAMs of I with 4'-trifluoromethyl-4-mercaptobiphenyl and found excellent agreement be-
+This is in agreement with the findings of Liedberg and co-workers who observed concentration-dependent shifts in the ER-FTIR spectra of trifluoroacetylated mixed SAMs.
+We have observed similar frequency changes as a function of surface composition in mixed SAMs of I with 4'-trifluoromethyl-4-mercaptobiphenyl and found excellent agreement between theory and experiments, when a classical electromagnetic model was used.
+Notice the linear relationship for the three bands, and that the three lines have the same slope.
+This suggests that the same dipolar interactions in the two-dimensional assemblies are responsible for the band shifts.